310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/kanata_2.md

 #### <div mt="rare"></div> 3/3

-{% img /img/es/eventstory/tropical/minitalk_kanata1_3.jpg %}
+{% img /img/es/eventstory/tropical/minitalk_kanata2_3.jpg %}

 {% bubble Kanata v2 %}
-Oh!
-I got so into our conversation…

-It's quite late in the night by now, so take care on your way home, alright?

-I'll head back to the agency office to take my belongings.
+you would like to give me something else? this is… a [pamphlet], right?

+ohh, there will be a [photoshoot event] for this fish, yes?

+i finished my work, so maybe i will [go] and visit them.
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          I'll come with you.
+          Here's the map for it.
         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata v2 %}
-            Do you have something to do there, too?

-            Oh yeah, you're free to eat the cake in the office's fridge while you're there!
-I got it from someone as a refreshment, but I couldn't finish it all.
+            waah, you are always [perfect] with your job, aren't you~?

+            fufu, i will take a [peek] on my way [home].
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Oh yeah, speaking of the agency…
+            I'll prepare a camera.
         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata v2 %}
-            There's a fan letter for me?

-            Alright, I'll go pick that up too!
-It always gives me energy to read a letter from a fan…♪
+            you will prepare a [camera] for the [photoshoot]?

+            then let's go together, anzu-san~
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Speaking of which…
+            Please enjoy yourself.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Kanata shocked2 %}
+            {% bubble Kanata v2 %}
-            …There's a rumor about a ghost appearing in the elevator?

-            W-Why did you tell me that!?
-I'll go to the agency through the stairs, so please come with me!
+            hm? you will not join me, anzu-san?

+            then i will invite someone else to come with me~
 			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /minitalk/#Tropical,, star, Index %}{% btn /tropical/minitalk/kanata_2,, arrow-right, Kanata Mini Talk: TBA %}</div>
+<div toc>{% btn /tropical/minitalk/kanata_1,, arrow-left, Kanata Mini Talk: wonderful news %}{% btn /minitalk/#Tropical,, star, Index %}</div>

+## Translation Notes

+[^1]: In this case, Kanata is referring to <em>yuruchara</em>, the bizarre-cute mascots that Midori loves, and that his Ryuseitai (known as Yuruseitai) is about.